Charles Jean-Pierre Lallemand

 Charles Jean-Pierre Lallemand (1857-1938) was a French geophysicist.
 He was elected a member of the French Academy of Sciences in 1910.
 He was the first president of the International Union of Geodesy and Geophysics He was also president of the Société astronomique de France (the French astronomical society), from 1923 to 1925.

+Biography

+He is best known for the role he played in the history of General levelling of France, where he is director of the service.
+A former student of the École polytechnique and the École des Mines, he was elected a member of the French Academy of Sciences in 1910 and president of the French Association for the Advancement of Science in 1912.